hendelbah/portfolio/README.rst

 This is a project for FoxmindEd Python courses.
 It is well documented and covered with tests(pytest)

-It is performed as python package, has importable utilities and also CLI
+It is performed as a python package and has importable utilities and also CLI

 It uses: